Financial Aid Application Process for Incoming Freshmen - U.S. Citizens and Permanent Residents

 The University of Notre Dame participates in the College Board’s Institutional Documentation Service (IDOC) which allows students to submit one packet of supporting documentation to IDOC rather than mailing individual documents to each participating institution to which a student has applied for admission.

 We encourage you to gather ALL required supporting documentation and submit together in ONE submission.
-We are aware that processing of your IDOC information is typically taking 5-8 business days (from date of upload or receipt) and there will be no penalty for information we receive after our priority submission date of March 1, 2016.
+Processing of your IDOC information can take up to 5 business days (from date of upload or receipt).

 CSS/Financial Aid PROFILE applicants will receive communication directly from IDOC regarding the submission of supporting documentation, which may include the following: